yjg30737/pyqt-drawer/README.md

 You can set the widget to drawer.

-Opening, closing drawer involved animations of size change and opacity
+Opening, closing drawer involved animations of size change and drawer/parent window's opacity.

 ## Requirements
 PyQt5 >= 5.8